 The first step in event planning is to articulate clearly the goals and objectives of your event.
 Brainstorm with your group and make an effort to include and consider the opinions of as many members as possible.
 Those who help generate ideas are far ore likely to assist in other ways throughout the planning process.
 Once you've created a list of options, revisit those the group is most excited about and assess their feasibility.
 Be sure to consider cost, location, logistics, and interest on campus.

 Consult University calendars (including academic calendars and Point) and other planning sources on campus, conduct Google research to learn more about your proposed event, see if similar events have been planned elsewhere (particularly at other colleges) and consult the records of your own organization to determine if similar programs may have been offered in the past.

 Virtually every event can be strengthened through collaboration with other organizations on campus.
 In considering your idea, are there other groups or departments who are likely to have a mutually shared interest in the goals for your event?
 Are there opportunities for unexpected collaborations that could further strengthen the campus community?
 Could the content of the event be more fully explored by bringing in groups commonly thought to hold opposing views?
 As a University, we hope to promote an environment that encourages a free exchange of ideas in a respectful manner.
 This is often best achieved by bringing in collaborators who can help you refine your own ideas and provide challenging counter points for the audience to consider.

-Download this general event checklist (.doc) as a good first step toward planning your event.
+Take a look at our general event checklist to use as a basis for planning your event.
 Visit the Checklist tab for more detailed lists to help you plan outdoor events, study breaks, concerts, or events with speakers or DJs.